School of Astronautics, HIT: Cooperation with Russia and Ukraine

 School of Astronautics, HIT has a long history of collaboration with Russia and Ukraine.
 The school has kept a close relationship with Moscow University and Bauman Moscow State Technical University.
 Nowadays, graduates from the Teachers' Training Class for Spacecraft held by Samara State Aerospace University have become leaders in various Chinese spacecraft programs.

-Teaching experiment equipments, such as the returning capsule introduced from Russia, are playing significant roles in manned spaceflight education of the school.
+Teaching experiment equipments, such as the returning capsule introduced from Russia, are playing significant roles in human spaceflight education of the school.

 Outstanding Alumni

 Notable graduates

 A number of graduates from the school have become leaders in the Chinese aerospace industry as well as other fields.